-When taking the wraps off the latest iPhones at Apple's launch event, Apple executive Phil Schiller said the company's goal with the iPhone XS was to "take the iPhone X to the next level."
+When taking the wraps off the latest iPhones at Apple's launch event in September, Apple executive Phil Schiller said the company's goal with the iPhone XS was to "take the iPhone X to the next level."

 Now that we've had a chance to review both the iPhone XS and the larger iPhone XS Max, it's clear Apple's latest phones do more than just add some extra letters to the iPhone X's name.